herrnikolov/Metro2036/README.md

 * Handle correctly the special HTML characters and tags like <br /> and <script> (escape special characters)

-* Use Dependency Injection
+OK - Use Dependency Injection - Services Injection
 	The built-in one in ASP.NET Core is perfectly fine

-* Optionally, use AutoМapping
+OK - Optionally, use AutoМapping

 * Prevent from security vulnerabilities like SQL Injection, XSS, CSRF, parameter tampering, etc.

 Bonuses
-* Host the application in a cloud environment, e.g. in AppHarbor or Azure
+OK - Host the application in a cloud environment, e.g. in AppHarbor or Azure
+	Hosted in Azure

 ---------------------------------------------------------------------------------------------------------
 Assessment Criteria
 * Functionality – 0…20